 Perfect for the active visitor

-Our cafes and tea rooms make an ideal stopping point for anyone walking or cycling in The New Forest.
-You will find friendly staff on hand to serve you a refreshing drink, quick lunch or even a spot of cake.
+Our cafes and tea rooms make an ideal pit-stop for anyone walking or cycling in the New Forest.
+You will find friendly staff on hand to serve you a refreshing drink, quick lunch or even a slice of cake.
 What a great way to begin or end a day’s adventure here in the New Forest?

-Dogs are also welcome in many of our cafes and tea rooms so why not pop in with your furry friend after a fun day’s exploring all that The New Forest has to offer?
-Simply check the entries below or give the café a call before your visit to double check that they are allowed, alternatively you can check out our dog-friendly places to eat page.
+Dogs are also welcome in many of our cafes and tea rooms so why not pop in with your furry friend after a fun day exploring all that the New Forest has to offer?
+Simply check the listings below or give the café a call before your visit to double check that they are allowed, alternatively you can check out our dog friendly places to eat page.

 Save money at our cafes and tea rooms